MegaBitmap/PS2-SNL/README.md

 To save 210KB of space SNL-Manager only includes drivers for UDPBD.
 For HDD, HDL, ILINK, MMCE, MX4, or USB use the SNL-Full release.

-Somewhere on your PC, for example Documents, create a new folder PS2.
-Inside the PS2 folder, create CD and DVD folders.
-Rip/copy any PlayStation 2 ISOs you wish to play into the DVD or CD folder.
-SNL-Manager can automatically convert Bin+Cue files to ISO if the box is checked then Synced.
 Download SNL-Manager from [here](https://github.com/MegaBitmap/PS2-SNL/releases).
 Extract the SNL-Manager folder to the Desktop or Documents.
 It is a portable app, do NOT use Program Files or any other system related folder.